robustUTEP/arch1-tokenizer/sortArgDemo/README.md

 This directory contains source code for a program "sortargs."
 Sortargs prints its command-line parameters in sorted order.

+It does this by storing each argument in a Binary Search Tree (BST) and then printing the BST in order.

 For example
 ```
 $  ./sortargs my dog has fleas